carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 ### Upcoming Features

-- CSV file validation
+- CSV file validation - Done v1.1
-- Use SFTP instead of FTP to support encryption (KB2069559)
+- Use SFTP instead of FTP to support encryption (KB2069559) - Done v1.1
+- Generate MD5 and SHA1 for Vmware to verify file integrity - Done v1.1